sony/flutter-embedded-linux/README.md

 This embedder requres `libflutter_engine.so` (Flutter embedder library).
 You need to install `libflutter_engine.so` to `/usr/lib`.
 See: [Building Flutter Engine embedder](./BUILDING-CORE-EMBEDDER.md)

-Or you download a specific Flutter Engine by the following steps, but it's limited to debug mode and x64 targets.
+Or you can download a specific Flutter Engine by the following steps, but it's limited to debug mode and x64 targets.

 [Step1] Check the version (SHA) of the channel you want to use.
 - [master channel](https://raw.githubusercontent.com/flutter/flutter/master/bin/internal/engine.version)